mkylahyun/DH110/assignment007/README.md

 * More specific details informing user of which cateogry of food they consume/waste most/least
 * Overview of all the months for user to see personal progress

+Link to the updated interactive prototype can be found [here](https://www.figma.com/proto/16GKBWDAnDaKnMN0ctXPzO/DH-110---ASSIGNMENT-7%2F8-HI-FI-Prototype?node-id=407%3A15592&scaling=scale-down&page-id=0%3A1&starting-point-node-id=165%3A38142).